rlwiki/rlwiki.github.io/docs/6-taobao.md

 ### Which Taobao Agent Should I Use?

 Once you've amassed your "haul," it's time to choose an agent.
 Superbuy is the most well known and, by far, the most popular.
-That being said, it's recommend that new TB shoppers use a smaller agent with better customer service (e.g. Basetao or Ytaopal).
+That being said, it's recommend that new TB shoppers use a smaller agent with better customer service (e.g. Basetao).
 This way, when you get stuck, you can email someone and have a better chance getting a helpful, hand-holding response.
 You might have questions about what colors are available, sizing, etc. Ask your agent to ask the seller.
 You are paying them to make things easier for you, so get your money's worth.

 If you're looking for an agent, you can refer to the [sellers and agents list](./sellers).
 Each member has their own preferred agent.
 You may have to try a few before finding one you like.
 In so long as you stick with one of those options, you should be fine.
 You take a risk dealing with other unknown agents, and like other rep sellers, there are many scammers out there looking to take advantage and steal your money, so be careful.